 If there is no will, then Mount Pleasant Cemetery must follow the legal order of next of kin.
 Spouse, then children (age 18), then grandchildren (age 18), parents, brothers & sisters, aunts & uncles, cousins and collateral relatives.
 This can be a complex process.

 ISP (Income Security Program)

-At the time of need Mount Pleasant will notify Service Canada that you have passed away.
-We will complete a form called ISP (Income Security Program) this document will cancel any CPP and OAS monthly payments.
+At the time of need Mount Pleasant will assist your representative in notifying Service Canada that a death has occurred and completing a form called ISP (Income Security Program), this document will cancel any CPP and OAS monthly payments.